The Bear Center

-- Ted is an 18-year-old male black bear.
+- Ted is a 19-year-old male black bear.
 Ted demonstrates gentleness and sociability as he is seen by visitors.

-- Lucky is an 8-year-old male black bear, and is quite a comedian.
+- Lucky is a 9-year-old male black bear, and is quite a comedian.
 Raised here in this setting of prime black bear habitat, Lucky lets visitors learn as he demonstrates black bear playfulness.

-- Holly our 2-year-old female, is a delight to watch as she explores her new forever-home and demonstrates many wild bear behaviors.
+- Holly our 3-year-old female, is a delight to watch as she explores her new forever-home and demonstrates many wild bear behaviors.